Notes on Area 10

 The area has suffered from trees falling and causing extensive damage.
 Parts of it are very wet, parts very deeply shaded in summer.

-‘Dawn’ 10-005.
-It would seem that this is correctly called C. x vernalis ‘Ginryû’.
+‘Ginryû’ (10-005) This was labelled ‘Dawn’ but it seems that it is correctly called C. x vernalis ‘Ginryû’.
 It bears a close similarity in both flower and leaf to the plant at 3C-025 which is wrongly identified as C. pitardii.
 10-005 appears to be virus infected, with yellow blotches on its leaves, which 3C-025 lacks, and the latter is much more free flowering.

 10-017.
 This is not ‘Hikarugenji’.